County Palatine of Tübingen: Decline

 Before long, however, his sons and his grandson Gottfried III would find themselves so deep in debt that they would enter into another debt-relief agreement, this time with the city of Tübingen, with Ulrich III, Count of Württemberg (Eberhard's son) acting as guarantor.
 For a nine-year period, the city would enjoy a wide range of privileges, including the right to elect their own Amtmänner (bailiffs) and to determine how their tax revenues were to be distributed.
 But in 1342, Gottfried found himself in conflict with Ulrich.
 Ordered by Emperor Louis the Bavarian to make full restitution, he was forced to sell Tübingen to Ulrich for 20,000 gold hellers.

 Throughout the Middle Ages, the individual branches of the dynasty died out one after another: Horb by 1293, Asberg after 1357, Böblingen by 1377, with Herrenberg lasting until 1677.
 The last male member of the family to bear the name was Johann Georg, illegitimate son of Conrad William of Tübingen-Lichteneck.
 He served the duke of Württemberg in the Thirty Years' War as commander of the defenses at Hohentübingen Castle.
 In 1677, he died with no male heirs.

 After the county palatine was sold to the County of Württemberg (or donated to Bebenhausen Abbey), it has since been part of the Duchy of Württemberg (1495–1806), the Kingdom of Württemberg (1806–1918), the Free People's State of Württemberg (1918–1945) and Baden-Württemberg (since 1952).

 Coat of Arms

 The arms of the Counts Palatine of Tübingen always consist of the same basic design, but in different color combinations, representing the various branches of the family.
 The original coat of arms consists of a red three-tailed banner (gonfanon) with gold rings and fringes on a gold shield.

 The counts of Montfort adopted the red banner from the original arms, but placed them on a silver shield instead of a gold one.
-This version is used as the arms of the Austrian state of Voralberg, and also appears as an escutcheon on the state flag.
+This version is used as the arms of the Austrian state of Vorarlberg, and also appears as an escutcheon on the state flag.